ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/GUI-Development-Workflow.md

   remotes/origin/master
 ```

-* In the console enter the following command to change to a working copy of the E4 (latest) revision of the GUI
+* In the console enter `git checkout master_E4` to change to a working copy of the E4 (latest) revision of the GUI

 ```
 user@MACHINE /c/Instrument/Dev/ibex_gui/base (master)